jackyko8/magico/README.md

 ## Referential pointers

 Access to a `MagicO` object returns a pointer to the original data.
-Updating the returned object will affect the original data as well.
+Updating the returned object will affect the original data object as well.
 In short, `MagicO` is a wrapper of the original data you created it with.
 They all share the same storage.